 Straight combining is a harvest technique for evenly mature canola, but it requires careful management.
 Also known as direct-harvesting, this harvesting technique can reduce the risk of windblown swaths and lower the green seed potential.
-Follow these steps and click here for a video to ensure high yield potential.

 Factors to Consider